sakai135/wsl-vpnkit/README.md

 # wsl-vpnkit

-The `wsl-vpnkit` script uses [VPNKit](https://github.com/moby/vpnkit) and [npiperelay](https://github.com/jstarks/npiperelay) to provide network connectivity to the WSL 2 VM while connected to VPNs on the Windows host.
+The `wsl-vpnkit` script uses [VPNKit](https://github.com/moby/vpnkit) and [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/) to provide network connectivity to the WSL 2 VM while connected to VPNs on the Windows host.
 This requires no settings changes or admin privileges on the Windows host.

-The releases bundle the script together with VPNKit and npiperelay in an [Alpine](https://alpinelinux.org/) distro.
+The releases bundle the script together with VPNKit and PuTTY in an [Alpine](https://alpinelinux.org/) distro.

 ## Setup